aspose-html/aspose-html-reference-tutorials/html/english/java/creating-managing-html-documents/load-html-documents-from-url/_index.md

     }
 }
 ```

-## Step 3: Access the Document Element
+### Step 3: Access the Document Element
-Once you have your `document` object, it's time to access the document element.
-Here’s where you begin to see the power of Aspose.HTML for Java.
-You can get the entire outer HTML of the document.
+Once the document is loaded, you can retrieve the outer HTML, which is useful for **extract html content java** scenarios.

 ```java
 System.out.println(document.getDocumentElement().getOuterHTML());
 ```

-## Step 4: Run Your Program
+### Step 4: Run Your Program
-Now that we’ve written the code, it’s time to test if everything works!
-Simply run your program, and you should see the entire outer HTML of the loaded document printed in the console.
+Compile and run the class.
+You should see the full HTML markup printed to the console, confirming that the page was successfully loaded.

 ## Complete Example Code
-Here’s the full code snippet for loading HTML from a URL:
+Here’s the entire snippet in one place:

 ```java
 import com.aspose.html.HTMLDocument;
 public class LoadHtmlFromUrl {